devWhyqueue/plagdef/README.md

 Further instructions can be found here: https://github.com/ahupp/python-magic#installation

-## Tesseract
+## OCRMyPDF

-For improved PDF text extraction OCRMyPDF is used.
+This library is used for improved PDF text extraction.

 To install its necessary dependencies for your operating system take a look at: https://ocrmypdf.readthedocs.io/en/latest/installation.html